Skip to main

 What advice do you have for applicants to the University of Kentucky?

-Start early: Give yourself time to craft thoughtful essays and gather any optional materials.
+Start early to give yourself time to craft thoughtful essays and gather any optional materials.

 Deferred Students